bredelings/BAli-Phy/doc/developer/cpp.md

 `--dump-cpp` displays the exact generated source passed to the Haskell parser.
 Removed directives and inactive source retain their newlines, so surviving Haskell tokens keep their original line and column positions.

+`--dump-ffi` is another compiler diagnostic rather than an inference option.
+It reports grouped foreign-import ABI information and is accepted only with `test-module`, for example `bali-phy --dump-ffi test-module Foreign.hs`.